single-spa/single-spa.js.org/website/versioned_docs/version-5.x/api.md

 **_Return Value_**

-`(location: Location) => boolean`
+`(url: URL) => boolean`

-A function that accepts a URL as an argument and returns a boolean indicating whether the path matches that URL.
+A function that accepts a `URL` object as an argument and returns a boolean indicating whether the path matches that URL.

 **_Examples:_**